 Divide into 4 bowls.
 Garnish with a swirl of almond or coconut yogurt, chopped cilantro, green onions and mint, and a pinch of fried garlic granules (optional)..

 Coconut milk gives this soup such a creamy and rich texture, but feel free to use a light coconut milk if you want to make this soup lower calorie.

 If you don’t have coconut or almond yogurt, don’t worry, it’s delicious without it!
 If you’re not completely plant based you can use unsweetened greek yogurt.

-If you eat seafood, try our easy and delicious Thai Shrimp Skewers With Coconut Lime Dipping Sauce.
+If you eat seafood, try our our delicious Kaffir Lime Poached Cod or this fresh and easy Thai Shrimp Skewers With Coconut Lime Dipping Sauce.